carloswongf/Bookstore-Application/README.md

 A Fully-Featured Bookstore Application

-Term Project for objected-oriented engineering design and analysis academic course
+Term Project for Objected-oriented Engineering Design and Analysis academic course (COE528)